• Home

 16. Wear your heavy clothes and pack the light ones

 Some people tend to wear light sweaters and dresses then put the heavy ones in the suitcase.
-Well, after going through these suitcase packing hacks, you will learn the advantage of keeping heavy fabrics out of your suitcase.
+Well, after going through these suitcase packing tips, you will learn the advantage of keeping heavy fabrics out of your suitcase.
 For example, you can cover yourself with your scarf and save space for carrying other items in the suitcase.

 17. Pack the heaviest and the less urgent items at bottom of your suitcase